moorepants/dissertation/physicalparameters.rst

 mass of the rider was measured along with fourteen anthropomorphic measurements of the body.
-These measurements in combination with the geometrical bicycle measurements taken in the previous section (:ref:`secBicycleParameters`) and several additinal bicycle geometrical measurements are used to define a model of the rider made up of simple geometrical shapes (Figure :ref:`figMooreModel`).
+These measurements in combination with the geometrical bicycle measurements taken in the previous section (:ref:`secBicycleParameters`) and several additional bicycle geometrical measurements are used to define a model of the rider made up of simple geometrical shapes (Figure :ref:`figMooreModel`).
 The legs and arms are represented by cylinders, the torso by a cuboid and the head by a sphere.
 The feet are positioned at the center of the bottom bracket